kevmck451/FPGA_RectArray_FOSSN/design/amaranth_top/amaranth_top/top_fpga.md

 ### Updating I/O Ports for FOSSN
 - DE1-Nano user manual page 28 of 118
-- we are using DE10-nano shield A from Circuit Boards
+- we are using DE10-nano shield A from Circuit Boards (FOSSN Project)
 - which goes on GPIO 0 pins

 ### Antenna Mic Order / Data lines